center-for-threat-informed-defense/attack-flow/docs/introduction.rst

 spearphishing.
 Since this technique relies evading email filtering and tricking users, it is inherently unreliable.
 The condition object after spearphishing shows a decision point for the adversary: if they obtained a credential then they can move on to logging in with it.
-But if the spearphshing fails, then the adversary falls back to a password spraying technique in another attempt to obtain a valid credential.
+But if the spearphishing fails, then the adversary falls back to a password spraying technique in another attempt to obtain a valid credential.

 Additional STIX Objects